dccs-tech/us-bylaws/README.md

   - economically and environmentally sustainable
   - employee, customer, supplier, and investor friendly
-  - democratic and flatt*(er)* lattice organization
+  - democratic and flatt(er) lattice organization
   - scalable to public market *(IPO and beyond...)*

 These bylaws reflect that purpose.
+We want to innovate, not just in product, but how businesses are designed and maintained.

 ## Acknowledgements